Jina

 types show us what we can do with the data, ie which operations are valid

-inheritance is problematic:
+subtyping is problematic:

 i feel that this problem was the motivation behind dynamic typing (another bad design)